Bob Cole (composer): Union with the Johnson Brothers: a turn in Black entertainment

 Several of the songs composed by the adjoining Cole-Johnson team were incorporated into larger shows by Klaw and Erlanger.
-Klaw and Erlanger's shows appealed the white audiences, allowing the black composers’ songs to be known throughout the white community.
+Klaw and Erlanger's shows appealed the white audiences, allowing the black composers' songs to be known throughout the white community.
 Furthermore, focusing on the sophistication of the songs in comparison to earlier works, the lyrics avoided the stereotypical descriptions of the aggressive black man; instead, the lyrics provided a sentimental, romantic, and even melancholic atmosphere.
-Also, deviating from the traditional “coon songs,” the humor in Cole and Johnson's works were more humane – they did not include the usual racial commentaries and African-American stereotyping.
+Also, deviating from the traditional "coon songs", the humor in Cole and Johnson's works was more humane – it did not include the usual racial commentaries and African-American stereotyping.
 In general, their shows were more sophisticated and focused primarily on grasping the interests of the elite class.
 The success of their songs originated from the talents of both respective partners: Rosamond Johnson bore the advanced musical training and keyboard skills, whereas Cole bore the innovative talents in writing new pieces.
 It could be said that their partnership altered the path of black entertainment and subsequently moved the audience's interests towards a more refined type of black music.
-Not only did Cole and Johnson change the audience's taste in black music, they also attempted to educate the public through their songs and tried to prevent the regression towards the degrading “coon songs.”
+Not only did Cole and Johnson change the audience's taste in black music, they also attempted to educate the public through their songs and tried to prevent the regression towards the degrading "coon songs".